reservamos/item-quantity-dropdown/README.md

   maxItems: Infinity,
   // min total items
   minItems: 0,
-  // text to show on the dropdown
+  // text to show on the dropdown override data-selection-text attribute
   selectionText: 'item',
   // text to show for multiple items
   textPlural: 'items',
+  // optionally can use setSelectionText function to override selectionText
+  setSelectionText: (itemCount, totalItems) => { /* return string */ },
   // buttons to increment/decrement
   controls: {
     position: 'right',